Larry Buchanan: Career

 Buchanan visited Hollywood and landed a job in the props department at 20th Century Fox.
 It was while working here that his acting career got off the ground.
 He played some bit parts in movies, and the studio gave him the stage name "Larry Buchanan", which he used for his entire career.
 He enlisted in the United States Army Signal Corps in order to learn how to direct movies.
 He was based in New York, which allowed him to act in stage plays in the evenings.

 In the early 1950s, Buchanan began producing, directing, writing, editing, and acting in his own low budget movies.
 The first was a one-reeler, The Cowboy (1949), which he shot back in Dallas for $900.
 His first feature film was Grubsteak (1952); he knew Stanley Kubrick from working in New York at this time and Kubrick offered to be his cinematographer on Grubsteak, but he wanted more money than Buchanan could pay.
 Buchanan worked as an assistant to director George Cukor on The Marrying Kind (1952).

 Buchanan is perhaps best known for exploitation, science fiction, and other genre films, including Free, White and 21 (1963), The Naked Witch (1964, made for $8,000), High Yellow (1965), A Bullet for Pretty Boy (1970), Goodbye, Norma Jean (1976), Hughes and Harlow: Angels in Hell (1977), Mistress of the Apes (1979), The Loch Ness Horror (1981) and Goodnight, Sweet Marilyn (1989).

 Among Buchanan's work, several direct-to-television films which he wrote, produced, and directed back in Dallas under his own "Azalea Films" imprint in the mid-to-late-1960s for American International Pictures, still generate a good degree of fan attention today.
 The titles − The Eye Creatures (1967), Zontar, the Thing from Venus (1967), Creature of Destruction (1967), Mars Needs Women (1968), Curse of the Swamp Creature (1968), In the Year 2889 (1969), Hell Raiders (1969), and It's Alive!
-(1969) − were largely color remakes of AIP films from the 1950s.
+(1969) − were largely color remakes of American International Pictures films from the 1950s.
 Buchanan's instructions from AIP were: "We want cheap color pictures, we want half-assed names in them, we want them eighty minutes long and we want them now".

 In 1964 Buchanan created The Trial of Lee Harvey Oswald, which presented an alternate history in which Lee Harvey Oswald was not killed by Jack Ruby and stood trial for the assassination of John F. Kennedy.
 In 1984 he produced Down on Us, which charged that the U.S. government was responsible for the deaths of Jimi Hendrix, Jim Morrison and Janis Joplin.

 Among the notable features of Buchanan's movies were: